 8. Too much Fertilizer Causes Rosemary to Turn Yellow

-If your rosemary is drooping and perhaps the leaves have turned yellow then this can indicate excess nitrogen in the soil because of using fertilizer either directly or from run off from lawn fertilizer.
+If your rosemary is drooping and perhaps the leaves have turned yellow then this can indicate excess nitrogen in the soil because of using fertilizer either directly or from runoff from lawn fertilizer.

-Rosemary is a plant that thrives more on neglect rather then conscientious treatment and actually produces leaves that with a stronger fragrance and more pronounced taste in soil that is medium to low in fertility.
+Rosemary is a plant that thrives more on neglect rather than conscientious treatment and actually produces leaves that with a stronger fragrance and more pronounced taste in soil that is medium to low in fertility.

 The soil in the rosemary’s native Mediterranean environment is relatively poor, sand and gritty and it is these soil conditions that rosemary grows best and produces the best leaves for cooking.

 Too much nitrogen in the soil promotes foliage growth but lowers the concentration of essential oils in the leaves which are responsible for the aroma and flavor of rosemary and reduces flowering.

 Too much nitrogen also causes the growth to be weak and droop down which makes the plant more vulnerable to aphid infestations and disease which causes the rosemary to die back.